brainboxdotcc/DPP/docpages/example_programs/the_basics/checking-member-permissions.md

 For total member permissions including channel overwrites use either the dpp::channel::get_user_permissions or dpp::guild::permission_overwrites method.
 Both do the same under the hood.

-They all return a dpp::permission class, which is a wrapper around a permission bitmask containing bits of the dpp::permission enum.
+They all return a dpp::permission class, which is a wrapper around a permission bitmask containing bits of the dpp::permissions enum.

 Demonstration: